rebane621/ruffleapp_template/README.md

 An arbitrary version of Ruffle is already dumped into the assets directory for easier use, but you might want to get a newer version from either [ruffle.rs](https://ruffle.rs/) or their [GitHub repo](https://github.com/ruffle-rs/ruffle)

+        To get started, click the green `Code` button above and pick `Download ZIP`